Harry Callahan (photographer)

 Harry Morey Callahan (October 22, 1912 – March 15, 1999) was an American photographer and educator.
 He taught at both the Institute of Design at the Illinois Institute of Technology in Chicago, and the Rhode Island School of Design in Providence.

 Callahan's first solo exhibition was at the Art Institute of Chicago in 1951.
 He had a retrospective at the Museum of Modern Art in New York in 1976/1977.
 Callahan was a recipient of the Edward MacDowell Medal and the National Medal of Arts.
 He represented the United States in the Venice Biennale in 1978.

 Early life

 Harry Morey Callahan was born in Detroit, Michigan.
 He worked at Chrysler when he was a young man then left the company to study engineering at Michigan State University.
 He dropped out, returned to Chrysler and joined its camera club.
 Callahan began teaching himself photography in 1938.
-He formed a friendship with Todd Webb who was also to become a photographer.
+He formed a friendship with Todd Webb, another budding photographer.
 A talk given by Ansel Adams in 1941 inspired him to take his work seriously.
 In 1941, Callahan and Webb visited Rocky Mountain State Park but didn't return with any photographs.
 In 1946 he was invited to teach photography at the Institute of Design in Chicago by László Moholy-Nagy.
 He moved to Rhode Island in 1961 to establish a photography program at the Rhode Island School of Design, eventually inviting close friend and fellow artist Aaron Siskind to join him, teaching there until his retirement in 1977.